ekumenlabs/AndroidStreamingClient/README.md

 </p>

-* Import the examples project in your favourite Android IDE and add the <br> libstreaming dependency to those files:<br>
+* Import the examples project in your favourite Android IDE and add the
+libstreaming dependency to those files:<br>

 ```